Felix-Hz/green-squares/README.md

 ### Fact of Day 235
 The number 42 is the number of spots (or pips, circular patches or pits) on a pair of standard six-sided dice.

+### Fact of Day 236
+In November 7 of 1492, the Ensisheim meteorite, a 127-kg meteorite, lands in a wheat field near the village of Ensisheim in Alsace.